Printable Gift Wrap:

 Christmas is a great time to get the kids in on the crafty fun, so we also came up with a number of projects that are great for little ones to make or receive.
 Our arctic animals gift wrap, gingerbread gift wrap and woodland friends design are some of our favorite printable gift wraps for kids, and they also have matching gift tags as well.
 Christmas can be a really magical time for kids, so to keep the fantasy alive, printable gift tags from the North Pole go well with any holiday gift.
 If you are using a solid colored wrapping paper, you can give your packages some flair with our adorable animal gift wrap ideas.
 A fun holiday activity to do with your kids is to customize your own gift wrap, and you can follow our tutorial here for some inspiration.
 Pair your custom gift wrap activity with these button gift tags for the ultimate crafting afternoon!

 We hope that you found this gift wrapping guide helpful!
-Browse all of our 2016 Holiday Guides for more Christmas inspiration, or head over to our Christmas section to see the latest and greatest.
+Head over to our Christmas section to see the latest and greatest.
 Join our crafting community here or subscribe to our newsletter on the homepage for daily updates.
 Enjoy! ~ Lia and the Team